 Conclusion: The Real Value in 2026

 If you’re wondering whether Mailchimp is still worth it, the answer depends on your stage.
-For small senders under 10k contacts, it’s a no-brainer: strong automation, AI optimization, and a slick CRM bundled in one.
+For small senders under 10k contacts, it can still make sense: strong automation, AI optimization, and a slick CRM bundled in one.
 For big senders, though, you’ll likely pay more than you should.

-This mailchimp review pricing features 2026 shows that Mailchimp’s free tier shrank while its AI tools and CRM improved.
+This mailchimp review pricing features 2026 shows that Mailchimp’s free tier shrank while its AI tools and CRM improved significantly — including the new ChatGPT integration and predictive customer scoring rolled out in early 2026.
 That balance may suit beginners but not high-volume teams.
 Try the free plan, test the automations, and compare it with Brevo, Klaviyo, and MailerLite before locking in your choice.
 The best tool is the one that grows at your pace — and doesn’t break your budget.